Siege of Mézières: Background

 The French offensive in Spanish territory in the summer of 1521 ended in failure; the uprising of the Kingdom of Navarre, that passed under Hispanic control in 1512, forced Marshal de Foix to retreat to avoid being cut off from his supply lines.
 On June 30, 1521, the French were beaten at the Battle of Noain, which gave the kings of Castile control over Navarre.

 During the fragile peace which had followed the election of Charles V, the English arbitrated between France and the Holy Roman Empire.
 Following the Field of the Cloth of Gold, Henry VIII of England and his minister Thomas Wolsey made an alliance with the young emperor.
 In June 1521, Francis I of France first accepted the mediation of the English.
 Threatened on several fronts, the financial crisis that struck the French forbade the rapid emergence of a new army.

-The Duke of Bouillon had been making incursions into Flanders for several weeks when Imperial force invaded northern France on 20 August.
+The Duke of Bouillon had been making incursions into Flanders for several weeks when Imperial forces invaded northern France on 20 August.
 Troops commanded by Count Franz de Nassau-Sickingen moved on Mouzon.